wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

     name: nginx
     state: restarted
 ```
-And finally, the template that configures the nginx route
+And finally, the template that configures the nginx route:
 ```nginx
 cat templates/nginx.conf.j2
 server {